tvalenta1/pokemon-backend/README.md

 # Pokemon backend API

 ## Swagger Docs
 The Swagger docs are exposed on `/swagger` unprotected endpoint.
-You can [open the docs](http://localhost:3000/swagger) in your browser and even test the API from within the browser.
+You can [open the docs](http://localhost:3000/swagger) in your browser and test the API from within the browser.

 ## Authentication

 The Pokemon API is protected with very basic bearer token authentication.
 The user first needs to authenticate by issuing a POST request to the `/auth` API endpoint.
-The request body must contain `email` and `password`.
+The request body must contain `email` and `password` attributes.
 For convenience there is already one user in the database so calling the `/auth` endpoint with following request body will successfully authenticate this user and return his bearer token.
 ```
 {
   "email": "admin",